Kevin Kewley

 Kevin Kewley (born 2 March 1955) is an English former professional football player and coach.

 Active in England and the United States, he played as a midfielder and made over 450 career appearances, scoring over 120 goals.
-After retiring as a player he was active as a coach at both professional and college-level.
+After retiring as a player, he was active as a coach at both college and professional levels.

 Playing career

 Born in Liverpool, Kewley signed for Liverpool in 1970, turning professional in March 1972.
 He made one first-team appearance for Liverpool, appearing as a substitute in January 1978.
 He spent loan spells in the United States with the Dallas Tornado in the 1976 and 1977 seasons, later signing permanently with them.
 He later played for the Wichita Wings.

 Coaching career

 After coaching the Wichita Wings, Kewley later also coached Pratt Community College and Barton Community College.
-He was the 2015 KJCCC 'Coach of the Year'.
+He was the 2015 KJCCC's Coach of the Year.